1Hive/token-request-app/docs/installation-guide.md

 ```sh
 dao acl create $dao $tokenRequest SET_VAULT_ROLE $voting $voting --environment aragon:rinkeby
 ```

+### Granting the Token Request app permissions on other apps

 The Token Request must also have the `MINT_ROLE` permission on `Tokens` so that it can mint organization tokens to users in the event that a request has been approved.